 Therapeutic resistance is a major challenge in cancer treatment, leading to tumor progression and early mortality.
 TTFields have shown promise in overcoming various therapeutic barriers, but prolonged application eventually results in resistance.
-Identifying a single mechanism behind TTFields resistance has been difficult due to their multifaceted antitumor actions.
-While changes in cell size and dielectric properties were proposed as potential mechanisms, our study found no significant size differences between TTFields-resistant and nontreated sensitive cells.
-Instead, we identified a more complex molecular program driven by EP3- ZNF488 cooperation.
-We used established GBM cell lines to generate resistant cells and identify the resistance pathway due to their ease in repeated passages under TTFields treatment.
-To address the physiological limitations of these cells, we validated key findings in patient-derived GSC, including those freshly isolated from TTFields-resistant tumors, both in vitro and in vivo.
-The pivotal Phase 3 clinical study showed TTFields plus TMZ chemotherapy resulted in a median PFS of 6.7 months (1), much longer than the 4-5 weeks for TTFields resistance to emerge in vitro.
-Determining the exact timing of resistance emergence in vivo is challenging due to tumor-specific factors like doubling time and radiographic appearance, and whether resistance was to TTFields, TMZ, or both.
-Supporting our TTFields resistance model, we observed significant increases in EP3 and ZNF488 in recurrent tumors compared to pre-treatment primary tumors in a small cohort of patients treated with TTFields plus TMZ, while no such increases were observed in an independent cohort treated with TMZ alone.
-Our results also show that TTFields-resistant GSC remain susceptible to TMZ cytotoxicity, suggesting distinct resistance mechanisms for these 2 modalities.
+Identifying a single mechanism underlying TTFields resistance has been difficult because of their multifaceted antitumor actions.
+Although changes in cell size and dielectric properties were proposed as potential mechanisms, our study found no significant size differences between TTFields-resistant and nontreated sensitive cells.
+Instead, we identified a more complex molecular program driven by EP3-ZNF488 cooperation.
+We used established GBM cell lines to generate resistant cells and identify the resistance pathway because of their ease in repeated passages under TTFields treatment.
+To address the physiologic limitations of these cells, we validated key findings in patient-derived GSC, including those freshly isolated from TTFields-resistant tumors, both in vitro and in vivo.
+The pivotal phase III clinical study showed that TTFields plus TMZ chemotherapy resulted in a median progression-free survival of 6.7 months (1), much longer than the 4 to 5 weeks for TTFields resistance to emerge in vitro.
+Determining the exact timing of resistance emergence in vivo is challenging because of tumor-specific factors like doubling time and radiographic appearance and whether resistance was to TTFields, TMZ, or both.
+Supporting our TTFields resistance model, we observed significant increases in EP3 and ZNF488 in recurrent tumors compared with pretreatment primary tumors in a small cohort of patients treated with TTFields plus TMZ, whereas no such increases were observed in an independent cohort treated with TMZ alone.
+Our results also show that TTFields-resistant GSC remain susceptible to TMZ cytotoxicity, suggesting distinct resistance mechanisms for these two modalities.
 However, to definitively confirm that the EP3-ZNF488 axis in GSC is essential for TTFields resistance and to differentiate TTFields resistance from TMZ resistance, an orthotopic continuous TTFields treatment system in GSC xenografts, with or without TMZ alone, followed by validation using tumor samples from a larger patient cohort, will be required.

-The localization of EP3, a seven-transmembrane GPCR involved in various physiological responses, to the nuclear envelope aligns with its dynamic role in cellular processes and supports previous findings in normal endothelial cells (48, 49).
-It remains unclear whether EP3's nuclear envelope localization in TTFields-resistant cells results from plasma membrane translocation via internalized vesicles or direct delivery of newly synthesized EP3 from the ER.
-ER stress induced by TTFields (8) or other treatments may enhance EP3 delivery to the nuclear envelope.
-Different EP3 isoforms, with distinct C-terminal regions, have been suggested to target various subcellular locations, including the nuclear envelope (50), aligning with our finding that EP3's C-terminus is required for ZNF488 interaction.
-Molecular tracking and high-resolution imaging in TTFieldsexposed cells will be needed to explore these possibilities further.
+The localization of EP3, a seven-transmembrane GPCR involved in various physiologic responses, to the nuclear envelope aligns with its dynamic role in cellular processes and supports previous findings in normal endothelial cells (46, 47).
+It remains unclear whether EP3's nuclear envelope localization in TTFields-resistant cells results from plasma membrane translocation via internalized vesicles or direct delivery of newly synthesized EP3 from the endoplasmic reticulum.
+Endoplasmic reticulum stress induced by TTFields (8) or other treatments may enhance EP3 delivery to the nuclear envelope.
+Different EP3 isoforms, with distinct C-terminal regions, have been suggested to target various subcellular locations, including the nuclear envelope (48), aligning with our finding that EP3's C-terminus is required for ZNF488 interaction.
+Molecular tracking and high-resolution imaging in TTFields-exposed cells will be needed to explore these possibilities further.
 Our results also indicate that the EP3-ZNF488 axis directly enhances GSC self-renewal and in vivo tumorigenicity.
-This GSC-centered resistance mirrors general resistance mechanisms in various cancers, where cancer stem-like cells (CSC) are central to resistance against both pharmaceutical and physical treatments (51, 52), with the EP3/ZNF488 axis as a novel addition.
-ZNF488, as a transcriptional repressor, likely exerts its effects by binding to target gene promoters via its zinc finger domain (47).
-EP3 may interact with ZNF488's zinc finger domain, disrupting its binding to CSCassociated gene regulatory elements, thereby initiating resistance.
-To validate this hypothesis, cataloging target gene de-repression by the EP3-ZNF488 complex compared to ZNF488 alone using techniques like chromatin IP sequencing, followed by experimental validation, will be essential.
+This GSCcentered resistance mirrors general resistance mechanisms in various cancers, in which cancer stem-like cells (CSC) are central to resistance against both pharmaceutical and physical treatments (49, 50), with the EP3-ZNF488 axis as a novel addition.
+ZNF488, as a transcriptional repressor, likely exerts its effects by binding to target gene promoters via its ZF domain (20).
+EP3 may interact with ZNF488's ZF domain, disrupting its binding to CSC-associated gene regulatory elements, thereby initiating resistance.
+To validate this hypothesis, cataloging target gene de-repression by the EP3-ZNF488 complex compared with ZNF488 alone using techniques like chromatin IP sequencing, followed by experimental validation, will be essential.